idovdw/PhpSpreadsheet/docs/topics/reading-and-writing-to-file.md

 \PhpOffice\PhpSpreadsheet\Shared\StringHelper::setThousandsSeparator(',');
 ```

-German users will want to use the opposite values.
+German users may want to use the opposite values.

 ```php
 \PhpOffice\PhpSpreadsheet\Shared\StringHelper::setDecimalSeparator(',');